|Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 Sora Yori Mo Tooi Basho

 I watched episode one of this show just after watching episode one of the new anime about the girl who loves Ramen, and the differences were striking.
 Whereas that anime had completely lacked an intriguing, ongoing plot, this show most certainly had one.
 How will four schoolgirls find their way to Antarctica?
 Will they somehow sign on as crewmembers of the icebreaker that is visiting Japan?
 Is there really any chance that the mother of one of them, who went missing in Antarctica a good while ago, is still alive?
 I would like to know the answers to these questions.
 I guess the idea here is to put forward what would seem an out-of-the-question goal and have the four girls struggle to achieve it.
 It sort of reminded me of the anime in which a Japanese girl becomes an astronaut in an unlikely manner.
 What's more, while the Ramen show was supposedly a pure comedy, I found this show to be funnier than it was.
-The jokes are on a higher level of sophistication and cleverness, so even though one would think they are secondary to the main plot, they were still better than those of the aforementioned show.
-So, I'm onboard for Yorimoi.
+The jokes, while not uproariously funny, are on a higher level of sophistication and cleverness so even though one would think they are secondary to the main plot, they were still better than those of the aforementioned show.
+So, I was onboard for SYMTB.